Roald87/TcBlack/README.md

 or add brackets around a long if statement.
 Only if the actual code changes then the number also changes.
 For example, if you add a variable, add a line of code or change the order of variables.

+## Contributing
+You're more then welcome to help if you'd like!
+See the [contributing guidelines](https://github.com/Roald87/TcBlack/blob/master/CONTRIBUTING.md) for more info.